Mambo-Token/Solidcoins/Cafe-Coin.md

 It can be used instead of a fiat stablecoin and it is much more fun to do so.
 It should be fun to pay.
 You can now pay your coffee with $CAFE.
 You enjoy your coffee already while paying it.
 You can even mint your $Cafe to pay your coffee - yet we recommend to buy it on Marketplaces and Dexes to support the price long term.
+Making instant p2p payments is the primordial idea of creating Bitcoin and cryptocurrencies.
+$Cafe is one of the first cryptocurrency allowing stable, instand and ultra cheap p2p payments without middleman!

+## Shop's and people accepting $Cafe
+- a family clan in Poland makes payments with $Cafe for familiar payments.
+- Mambo.Li is preparing a small shop accepting $Cafe, $Gold..
+- The frist Coffee bar or Restaurant to accept $Cafe receives 1000 $Cafe !

 ## Kaspa - instant ultra low cost decentralized payments
 Thanks to the most advance POW GhoastDag technology of Kaspa, it is finally possible to be used as daily payments currency.